Stevedev7/Crypto/README.md

 - [x] Perform encryption and decryption of 8 bit plaintext
 - [x] Perform encryption and decryption of words
 - [x] Perform encryption and decryption using bigger text as a key
-- [x] Make separate modules Encryption and Decryption
+- [x] Make separate modules for Encryption and Decryption
 - [x] Encrypting and Decrypting a file
 - [x] Take input file, output file and key from commandline arguments
-- [ ] Add compliment function in encrypt module
+- [ ] Add complement function in encrypt module
 - [ ] Add other miscellaneous features